EmilSjunnesson/hex/README.md

 ## Source code

-The hex source code is available at [Github](https://github.com/EmilSjunnesson/hex).
 	Hex uses, LESS modernizer, jQuery and jQuery UI, but they are all included in the package, no further downloads required.
 Feel free to download the code and fiddle around.
 Most of the code is documented with small comments.